nilsojc/Multicloud3/README.md

   <img src="assets/diagram.png"
 </p>

-## ☁️ MultiCloud, DevOps & AI Challenge — Day 3 — Building a CI/CD Pipeline to Test, Stage and Deploy our E-Commerce Application. ☁️
+## ☁️ MultiCloud, DevOps & AI Challenge — Day 3 — Building and Automating CI/CD Pipeline to Test, Stage and Deploy our E-Commerce Application. ☁️

 This is part of the third project of the Multicloud, Devops and AI Challenge!

-In this project we will be build our E-commerce application
+In this project we will be build and automating our E-commerce application testings and deployments for production using AWS CodePipeline so that every time we push changes to our application they are built and deployed automatically.

 <h2>Environments and Technologies Used</h2>